-Perhaps, HBO was been protective of the Game of Thrones brand when the show first launched, but heading into the eight and final season, there’s no cross-promotional opportunity too strange to consider.
+Perhaps, HBO was protective of the Game of Thrones brand when the show first launched, but heading into the eighth and final season, there’s no cross-promotional opportunity too strange to consider.
 There’s an official Game of Thrones album featuring songs from hip hop and pop stars, and a Super Bowl Bud Light commercial featuring Game of Thrones actors and a CGI dragon.
-But best off all, there are Game of Thrones Oreos.
+But best of all, there are Game of Thrones Oreos.

 Officially released on April 8 as part of a special promotion, Inverse managed to score three boxes of Game of Thrones Oreos ahead of time.
 (That’s 90 limited edition chocolate sandwich cookies).
 The goal?
 Eat a bunch of cookies — and, you know, maybe unearth some Game of Thrones Season 8 spoilers hidden in Oreo’s special packaging.

-After some extensive snacking research, here’s some key details about the Game of Thrones Oreos.
+After some extensive snacking research, here are some key details about the Game of Thrones Oreos.

 - They come in four variations with special designs: the White Walkers, House Lannister, House Stark, House Targaryen.

 - Does this mean those are the only four contenders for the Iron Throne?

 - Ok, yeah, it’s probably just those four.

 - You can also go to Oreo.com and pick your house.